Financial-Times/origami/README.md

 ### Migrating from v1 to v2

 V2 of o-banner removes and renames several themes.
 This includes the removal of associated mixins and variables.
 The removed themes are `marketing-primary` and `marketing-secondary`.
 This should be replaced with `marketing`.

+As well as this, the default teal theme has been replaced with a white theme.
+The old default teal theme is now named `product`.

 ---